boazbk/tcs/lec_09_godel.md

 I  don't think Hilbert  doubted that such a procedure exists.
 After all, the whole history of mathematics up to this point involved the discovery of ever more powerful methods, and even impossibility results such as the inability to trisect an angle with a straightedge and compass, or the non-existence of an algebraic formula for qunitic equations, merely pointed out to the need to use more general methods.

-Alas, this turned out not to be the case for Diophantine equations: in 1970, Yuri Matiyasevich, building on a decades long line of work by  Martin Davis,  Hilary Putnam and Julia Robinson, showed that there is simply _no method_ to solve such equations in general:
+Alas, this turned out not to be the case for Diophantine equations.
+In 1970, Yuri Matiyasevich, building on a decades long line of work by  Martin Davis,  Hilary Putnam and Julia Robinson, showed that there is simply _no method_ to solve such equations in general:

 ::: {.theorem title="MRDP Theorem" #MRDP-thm}
 Let  $DIO:\{0,1\}^* \rightarrow \{0,1\}$ be the function that takes as input a string describing a $100$-variable polynomial with integer coefficients $P(x_0,\ldots,x_{99})$  and outputs $1$ if and only if there exists  $z_0,\ldots,z_{99} \in \N$ s.t.  $P(z_0,\ldots,z_{99})=0$.